kaptinlin/queue/readme.md

 }
 ```

-Alternatively, for more detailed job configuration, create a `Job` instance and then enqueue it:
+For more control over job configuration, use a `Job` instance:

 ```go
 job := queue.NewJob(jobType, payload, queue.WithDelay(5*time.Second))